kawarimidoll/deno-dev-template/README.md

 Create repository by this template, or just copy `deno.jsonc` in this repository to your project.

-Run `deno task setup` at first or when you add git hooks definitions.
+Run `deno task setup-hooks` at first or when you add git hooks definitions.

 ### Scripts